servicemeshinterface/smi-spec/traffic-access-control.md

 destined on a path `/metrics` is allowed.
 The `matches` field is optional and if omitted, a rule is valid for all the matches in a traffic spec (a OR relationship).
+It is possible for a service to expose multiple ports, the `port` field allows the user to specify specifically which port traffic should be allowed on. `port` is an optional element, if not specified, traffic will be allowed to all ports on the destination service.

 Allowing destination traffic should only be possible with permission of the service owner.
 Therefore, RBAC rules should be configured to control the pods